-The LMRWMO Board of Managers consists of a manager and alternate manager appointed by each member cities to serve at the City's discretion.
+The LMRWMO Board of Managers consists of a manager and alternate manager appointed by each member cities to serve at the city's discretion.
 Each manager (or alternate in the manager's absence) casts one vote for decisions requiring Board of Manager action.
 Member city staff attend board meetings on a regular basis as informal technical advisors and are invited to participate in a technical advisory committee (when convened).
 Regular meetings are held on the second Wednesday of the month hosted by member cities on a rotating basis.
 The public is invited to attend the LMRWMO meetings.
+The Dakota County SWCD serves as the Administrator and day to day staff contact for the LMRWMO via an annual work plan and cooperative agreement for services.

 Meeting schedules, agendas, and materials are posted on the LMRWMO website at: Imrwmo.org